Skip to Content

 Casas Viajes has the most stunning infinity pool!

 Minca is a small town up in the mountains only about 45 minutes from Santa Marta, Colombia.
-Tourists come here to check out the views, explore coffee and chocolate farms, and swim in waterfalls.
+Tourists come here to check out the views, take tours from Minca to explore coffee and chocolate farms, and swim in waterfalls.
 It is a jungle mountain paradise!

-If you’re short on time then a day trip will suffice, but if you can spare a night or two I highly recommend booking the beautiful hostel/hotel called Casas Viajes as they have the most incredible infinity pool with mountain views right in the jungle – amazing!
+But this last time I visited, I actually spent 2 nights in Minca.
+While a day trip is good if you’re short on time, if you can spare a night or two, I highly recommend booking the beautiful hostel/hotel called Casas Viajes as they have the most incredible infinity pool with mountain views right in the jungle – amazing!

-While there, check out all the best things to do in Minca!
+While there, check out our list of the best things to do in Minca!

 19. Visit Bahia Concha